JoosepAlviste/dotfiles/README.md

 # Vim configuration structure

-The (neo)vim configuration is split into many files since there is quite a bit of configuration and it would be crazy to have it all in one file.
+The neovim configuration is split into many files since there is quite a bit of configuration and it would be crazy to have it all in one file.
 I try to leverage as much of Vims built-in logic for splitting files.

 Neovim configuration is located in `config/nvim/`.